Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 It is believed that the latte originated from cappuccino to make the drink more palatable to foreigners.

-Thus, a caffe latte contains 2/3 milk and 1/3 espresso.
-The espresso is topped with steamed or frothed milk.
+Thus, a caffe latte contains 2/3 milk and 1/3 espresso, which is topped with steamed or frothed milk.

 7. Macchiato